- Length 1 year full-time

 - Develop appropriate qualitative and quantitative research tools and strategies to investigate, justify and interpret science communication theories, methods and conclusions

-Please note the application closing date is 31 August each year and a supplementary form is required.
+Please note the application closing date for 2021 admission is 30 October, 2020 and a supplementary form is required.

 All students in the program who are Australian citizens or permanent residents are financially supported by a scholarship that is paid fortnightly throughout the program.
 This year the scholarship was valued at $340.00 per week.
 An additional travel allowance of $25 per day is paid when on mainstream tour and $30 per day when touring in remote regions.
 This is exempt from income tax.
 The exact scholarship value for next year is still to be determined.